Ethics adviser to scandal-hit UK leader Boris Johnson quits

-LONDON (AP) — The ethics advisor to scandal-hit Prime Minister Boris Johnson has quit, weeks after an investigator's report criticized the British leader for presiding over a culture of rule-breaking in government.
+LONDON (AP) — The ethics advisor to scandal-hit Prime Minister Boris Johnson has quit and accused the Conservative government of seeking to flout conduct rules, weeks after an investigator's report criticized the British leader for overseeing a culture of government rule-breaking.

 Christopher Geidt stepped down late Wednesday with a terse statement saying “with regret, I feel that it is right that I am resigning from my post as Independent Adviser on Ministers’ Interests.”
 Johnson’s office said it was surprised by the decision.